2020 – 2021 Committee

 Jason is a doctoral student at Magdalen College, Oxford, working on questions of local tradition in early Greek hexameter poetry.
 They were the co-leader of the Vergil reading group for a year, and currently teach spoken Attic Greek.
 Jason is also interested in linguistics, metre, and Hittite literature, and is a devout follower of writing macrons in Latin texts.
 Their favourite place to be is the Lower Reading Room of the Bodleian library.

-(Guinevere) Jenny Rallens is a DPhil candidate in Classics (Language and Literature) at Oriel College writing on dialectic in Latin Philosophy, specifically the Augustinian fragment ‘de dialectica.’
-She was the 2017-2018 president of the Latinitas Project and leads the Virgil reading group this year.
-Besides academics, she loves classical music, good arguments, running, and the Thesaurus Linguae Latinae.
+(Guinevere) Jenny Rallens was the founder and the first president (2017-18) of the Latinitas Project and the director of the first two Septimanae Latinae.
+She is currently a DPhil candidate in Classics (Language and Literature) at Oriel College writing on dialectic in Latin Philosophy, specifically the Augustinian fragment ‘de dialectica.’
+She is also a tutor at Jesus College and an intern at the Thesaurus Linguae Latinae, currently working on the word revirescere.
+Besides academics, she loves classical music, good arguments, running, and reading with friends.

 Jessi (Aurelia) is a PhD student in the Classics department at the University of Cambridge.
 Previously, she spent two years teaching at Winchester College after completing a Master’s in Classics at Oxford and an A.B. in English (with a Classics secondary) at Harvard.
 She is interested in the long history of classical epic poetry, especially its reception in the eighteenth and nineteenth centuries; in the relationship between English and classical literary canons; and most of all in teaching, which is her greatest joy.